gunaprsd/DBx1000/README.md

 Configuration
 -------------

-DBMS configurations can be changed in the _config.h file.
+DBMS configurations can be changed in the _wl_config.h file.
 Please refer to README for the meaning of each configuration.
 Here we only list several most important ones.

     THREAD_CNT        : Number of worker threads running in the database.
     WORKLOAD          : Supported workloads include YCSB and TPCC